rachbowyer/henderson/README.md

 Note that the origin is at the top left, positive x goes right and positive y goes down in accordance with Java2d and most UI systems.

+For more information see the docs in /doc and of course SICP!

 ## License for Henderson